 Track Message Delivery

 Message delivery status comes through webhook events, not the REST API response.
-The create endpoint (POST /accounts/:account_id/messages) returns the message object immediately — the status at that point is "sent" (queued), and what happens next depends on the carrier.
+The create endpoint (POST /accounts/{account_id}/messages) returns the message object immediately — the status at that point is "sent" (queued), and what happens next depends on the carrier.

 How delivery works

-↘ failed| Status | Meaning |
+sent --> failed| Status | Meaning |

 |---|---|